Huskie Stadium: Recent years

-Planned renovation
+2014 plans for renovation

-NIU plans to renovate Huskie Stadium.
+NIU had announced plans in 2014 to renovate Huskie Stadium.
 Following its renovation, the stadium will have a horseshoe shape, with end zone seating added to the south side of the stadium.
 The capacity will be raised to between 30,000 and 35,000, with the potential to expand it further to 42,000 in the future.
 The gymnastics and wrestling practice areas housed within the stadium will be moved to make room on the west side for a full concourse, more concessions, and more easily accessible restrooms.
 The east side will hold new luxury seating sections, including suites, double suites, loge box seating, a club lounge, as well as both indoor and outdoor club seats.
 Naming rights for the stadium might be sold after its renovation.

 With a capacity somewhere between 30,000 and 35,000, the renovation will make Huskie Stadium amongst the MAC's largest in capacity.
 Both InfoCision Stadium (Akron) and Waldo Stadium (Western Michigan) hold 30,000; Rynearson Stadium (Eastern Michigan) holds 30,200; Kelly/Shorts Stadium (Central Michigan) holds 30,255.
 The only three of the venues mentioned that are in the West Division of the MAC alongside the Huskies are Waldo Stadium, Rynearson Stadium, and Kelly/Shorts Stadium, meaning that post-renovation, Huskie Stadium will quite possibly be the largest stadium in the division, if not the MAC.